 The lender must also tell you what happens about any debt outstanding after repossession or sale.
 It must tell you about personal insolvency options; the importance of taking independent advice; and your right to appeal or complain.

 If you have worked through the MARP with your lender and agree that you can no longer afford to pay your mortgage loan now or in the future, the lender may approve you for the national mortgage-to-rent scheme, depending on your circumstances.
 Under this scheme, people who cannot pay their mortgage can switch from owning their home to renting their home as social tenants of a housing association, which buys the home from the lender.

 Under the revised CCMA effective from July 2013, the appeals process is now separate from the MARP.
 However, if you are refused an alternative repayment arrangement, or you reject the arrangement being offered, you must get 3 months before the lender can start repossession proceedings – see 'Repossession proceedings' below.
 Even though you are now outside the MARP, you can appeal the decision to the lender’s Appeals Board under the CCMA if:

 The lender must allow you a reasonable period to consider submitting an appeal.
 This must be at least 20 business days from the date you receive notification of the ASU’s decision.

 The Appeals Board will be made up of 3 of the lender’s senior personnel who have not yet been involved in your case.
 At least one member of the Appeals Board must be independent of the management team and must not be involved in lending matters.

 There must be a written procedure for handling appeals, to include:

 The appeal must be decided within 40 business days of being received.
 The lender must write to you within 5 business days of this, to convey the decision of the Appeals Board and explain the terms of any offer being made.
-The lender must also inform you of your right to refer the matter to the Financial Services Ombudsman and must give you the Ombudsman’s contact details.
+The lender must also inform you of your right to refer the matter to the Financial Services and Pensions Ombudsman and must give you the Ombudsman’s contact details.